authier-pm/authier/web-extension/README.md

 We have all of the stores automated on CI except firefox.
 Firefox is handled manually from a separate branch.

-To publish a new version, simply invoke: `pnpm newTag` inside the `web-extension` folder
+To publish a new version, simply invoke: `pnpm newTag` inside the `web-extension` folder and

 <details>
   <summary>Loading the extension in Google Chrome</summary>